jjhna/jjhna.github.io/essays/BR41Nessay.md

 <img class="ui image" src="../images/Experience.png">

-*Experience is the best teacher in the world*
+*As I state AGAIN: Experience is the best teacher in the world*